apache/mesos/docs/operational-guide.md

 To increase the quorum by N, repeat this process to increment the quorum size N times.

+NOTE: Currently, moving out of a single master setup requires wiping the replicated log state and starting fresh.
+This will wipe all persistent data (e.g. slaves, maintenance information, quota information, etc).
+To move from 1 master to 3 masters:

+1. Stop the standalone master.
+2. Remove the replicated log data (`replicated_log` under the `--work_dir`).
+3. Start the original master and two new masters with `--quorum=2`

 ### Decreasing the quorum size